hongyanca/dht-infohash-pub/README.md

 ```
 If Node.js is upgraded or downgraded after `npm install zmq`, please run `npm rebuild` to rebuild ØMQ bindings.

-If you experience binding problems like `Error: Could not locate the bindings file.`, please change to dht-infohash-crawler's directory and run `npm rebuild` to rebuild ØMQ bindings.
+If you experience binding problems like `Error: Could not locate the bindings file.`, please change to dht-infohash-pub's directory and run `npm rebuild` to rebuild ØMQ bindings.
 ## Install

 ```